How Senior Living Communities Fight Bed Bugs

-Any location where people gather can be subject to bed-bug infestation, and nursing homes and assisted living facilities are no exception.
+Any location where people gather can be subject to bed bug infestation, and nursing homes, assisted living facilities, and senior living communities are no exception.
 With large numbers of residents, all of the ingredients that attract bed bugs are in place—which makes it important for facility managers to be proactive at the earliest sign of a problem.

 “Sometimes, people will try to treat bed bugs themselves,” says Billie Carberry, Director of Sales Western Pest Services.
 “However, these types of bed bug treatments are often ineffective.”

 On the positive side, Carberry notes that clients are becoming more educated about bed bugs and the most effective forms of treatment.
 The key ingredients are comprehensive inspections and proven bed bug control techniques.

 “One of our large healthcare clients actually did a complete canine inspection of all of their facilities,” Carberry notes.
 “Some businesses are more proactive about bed bugs than others.